gear-tech/gear-js/api/README.md

 **_Extrinsics are used to interact with programs running on blockchain networks powered by Gear Protocol_**

+_In all cases of sending extrinsics, there is no need to encode the payloads by yourself.
+It's sufficient to pass the program metadata obtained from the `getProgramMetadata` function to the methods that creates extrinsics._

 ### Upload program

 Use `api.program.upload` method to create `upload_program` extrinsic